 Equisetum is a master at dealing with water, light and warmth!
 Equisetum is an ancient plant (like ferns), some varieties grow very high, in Central Europe it hardly grows higher than 40 cm.
-You can take it apart and stick it back together again like in an insertion game, and it will hold.
+You can take it apart and stick it back together again, and it will hold.
 It has only one main stem and at regular intervals there is a wreath of needle-like leaves.

 In addition, the plant has an intense sulfur content, which has an strong relationship to warmth and also promotes excretion.
 In conventional medicine sulfur is also used for urine discharge.